esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 - **Pattern library**: represents components in a design system.
 - **Style guide**: a document with rules/standards for graphic style (such as color, typography, icons, images).
 Also includes brand principles on how to use it.

+There's opportunities to highlight accessibility in the above tools.
+One example would be to state in your style guide how you should use headings in an accessible way.

 #### Takeaway🚨
 >The main takeaway is that looking at individual components and documentation are both opportunities for accessibility to be improved, hopefully not forgotten. - Marcy Sutton